 As noted above, the BSPARI uses a weighted scoring system, with 40 total weighted points possible.
-Behavioral programming is determined to be adhering to the Practice Guidelines, and overall adequate, if 34 points are obtained on the BSPARI (which equates to a score of 85%).
-Adequacy of behavioral programming also addresses a related compliance indicator (in addition to 7.20, noted above), which reads as follows: At least 86% of people with identified behavioral support needs are provided adequate and appropriately delivered behavioral support services (Settlement Agreement Section V.B, filing reference 29.21).
-Reviews are being conducted by DBHDS staff that are Licensed and Board Certified Behavior Analysts[®] with extensive experience in the assessment and treatment of challenging behavior and positive behavior supports across a variety of settings.
-At the time of this report, 590 behavioral programs have been reviewed by DBHDS since commencement of this quality review process, which includes 126 plans reviewed during this reporting period.
+Behavioral programming is determined to be adhering to the Practice Guidelines if 34 points are obtained on the BSPARI (which equates to a score of 85%).
+Reviews are being conducted by DBHDS staff that are Licensed and Board Certified Behavior Analysts® with extensive experience in the assessment and treatment of challenging behavior and positive behavior supports across a variety of settings.

 Feedback sessions are provided to behaviorists by DBHDS reviewers based on the results of the BSPARI.
 Prior to the reviews, the behaviorist is provided with copies of all BSPARIs that will be reviewed via an encrypted email.
 These sessions occur via a secure web conferencing system and include review of the BSPARI, review of resources, and an opportunity for the behaviorist to ask questions about the BSPARI results and resources.
 DBHDS also seeks out feedback that behaviorists have about the tool, the service authorization process, or connection to individuals in need of services during these meetings.
 At the time of this review, DBHDS is not requiring a feedback session if performance for a behaviorist on all BSPARIs reviewed are at or above 34 out of 40 points; instead, the BSPARIs are sent in secure email with trend analysis for any improvement areas.
+In FY25Q2, DBHDS began requesting that plan authors revise and resubmit any behavior program that did not score 34 or more points on the BSPARI.
+The data that follows for FY25Q2 onward reflects this updated requirement.
 As reviews progress over time, it would be expected that minimum elements that are absent are addressed and improved upon by behaviorists, and that subsequent behavioral programming would have improved scores in future reviews using the BSPARI.
 The table that follows (Table 5) provides scores information on BSPARI reviews conducted across previous and the current reporting periods.
+Table 6 provides these data solely for FY25 and is used in the updated calculation for Term 34 (formerly CI 29.21); see addendum on page 25.

-Table 5: BSPARI reviews conducted across reporting periods, spanning late FY22Q1 through FY24Q3
+Table 5: BSPARI reviews conducted across reporting periods, FY22Q1 through FY25Q3

-Reporting period timeframe # of BSPARIs reviewed Mean points score and % on BSPARI Median points score and % on BSPARI Score ranges, mode BSPARIs scoring at least 34 out of 40 points (85%) BSPARIs scoring at least 30 out of 40 points (75%) BSPARIs reviewed with feedback provided to behaviorist FY22Q1 through FY22Q3 100 25.9 points, ~65% 28 points, ~70% Range of scores: 34 (4 to 38) Mode = 31, 32 13% 40% 53% mid FY22Q3 through late FY23Q1 150 29.8 points, ~74% 31 points, ~78% Range of scores: 34 (6 to 40) Mode = 34 61 out of 150, ~41% 91 out of 150, ~61% 68% FY23Q2 through FY23Q3 94 31.4 points, ~79% 32.5 points, ~81% Range of scores: 32 (7 to 39) Mode = 34, 35 44 out of 94, ~47% 68 out of 94, ~72% 71% FY23Q4 through FY24Q1 120 31.6 points, ~79% 33 points, ~83% Range of scores: 27 (12 to 39) Mode = 34 59 out of 120, ~49% 89 out of 120, ~74% 73% FY24Q2 through FY24Q3 126 33 points, ~83% 34 points, 85% Range of scores: 23 (17 to 40) Mode = 37 72 out of 126, ~57% 100 out of 126, ~79% 76%
+Reporting period timeframe # of BSPARIs reviewed Mean points score and % on BSPARI Median points score and % on BSPARI Score ranges, mode BSPARIS scoring at least 34 out of 40 points (85%) BSPARIs scoring at least 30 out of 40 points (75%) BSPARIs reviewed with feedback provided to behaviorist FY22Q1 through FY22Q3 100 25.9 points, 65% 28 points, 70% Range of scores: 34 (4 to 38) Mode = 31, 32 13% 40% 53% mid FY22Q3 through late FY23Q1 150 29.8 points, 74% 31 points, 78% Range of scores: 34 (6 to 40) Mode = 34 61 out of 150, 41% 91 out of 150, 61% 68% FY23Q2 through FY23Q3 94 31.4 points, 79% 32.5 points, 81% Range of scores: 32 (7 to 39) Mode = 34, 35 44 out of 94, 47% 68 out of 94, 72% 71%